gorgeous-george/smart_tracker/development_log.md

 ***
 ### 1. Planning
 - analysis of the project purpose and architecture
-- drafting models, views, page templates
+- drafting apps (modules), data models, views, page templates

 ***
 ### 2. Creation of project environment